jjmedinaariza/modelling_book/docs/04-carpentry.md

 ## Selecting variables: using `dplyr::select`

 Perhaps for your coursework you define your essay question in such a way that you do not need to do any a priory filtering.
 Perhaps, for the sake of this example, we decide to do an analysis that focuses on looking at attitudes toward sexual violence for all of Europe and for all participants.
 Yet, you won't be using 483 variables for certain.
 Among other reasons because our guidelines for the essay suggest you use fewer variables.
 But more generally because typically your theoretical model will tell you that some things matter more than others.

 The first thing you need to do is to think about what variables you are going to use.
 This involves first thinking about what variables are available in the dataset that measure your outcome of interest but then also consider what your theory of attitudes to gender violence say (this generally will include things that are not measured in the survey, such is life!).

-The thing you are interested in explaining or better understanding is attitudes regarding sexual violence.
+For the sake of this exercise we are assuming the thing you are interested in explaining or better understanding is attitudes regarding sexual violence.
 So, before anything else you would need to spend some time thinking about how this survey measures these attitudes.
 You would need to screen the questionnaire and the codebook to identify these variables and their names in the dataset.
 Have a look at the questionnaire.
 The questions about gender violence start at the bottom of page 7.
 Which of these questions are questions about attitudes towards sexual violence?

 **Homework 4.1:**
 *Identify the name of all the variables that pertain to attitudes toward sexual violence.*